Wondering how to start a call centre? No idea where to begin? You’re in the right place.

 Nowadays, most customer support agents and advisors communicate with customers via a range of communication channels, not just through incoming calls.
 Most businesses allow customers to reach out through email, social media, webchat, and more.

 For this reason, the term “contact centre” has become more commonplace than “call centre” in today’s digital landscape.
-However, phone-based customer support remains one of the most popular support channels.
+However, phone-based customer support remains one of the most popular support channels, making call centre agent training more important than ever for providing an excellent service.

 In fact, a study by Usabilla found that 55% of customers prefer speaking to a human agent on the phone over other contact channels.
 What’s more, 40% of customers prefer talking to a real person over the phone when it comes to more complicated interactions like payment disputes.